About the Board of Directors

 Gaile Osborne, Secretary (Western Region)

 Gaile is a native of Alamance County and currently lives in the Western Region with her husband and two children.
 Her desire to get help for her children—adopted from significant trauma backgrounds—led her to a full-time career as an advocate at FIRST Resource Center; which offers services for persons with disabilities and the people who love and support them.
 Prior to joining FIRST in 2014, Gaile spent 17 years as a special education teacher in North Carolina.
 She has her master’s degree in special education from UNC-Greensboro and currently holds NC teaching certification in four areas.
 Gaile brings experience to the board as a parent of a child with special needs, an advocate in schools in western NC, and a former special educator.

 Jill Britton Scercy (Eastern Region)

 Jill has lived in North Carolina for more than 35 years.
 She lives in Greenville with her husband and has three grown children.
 She graduated from East Carolina University and is a licensed marriage and family therapist.
-She worked in public mental health and then private practice with families and children with mental health challenges and developmental disabilities.
+She has worked in public mental health and private practice with families and children with mental health and developmental disabilities.
 Eleven years ago she began working for the UNC-Chapel Hill TEACCH Autism Program and is now the director of the Greenville center.
 Jill has been involved both locally and on the state level with advisory councils for public education.
 As the mother of a son with Autism, she co-led a parent support group for 14 years.
 Jill is honored to serve on the board where abilities are emphasized and all rights for individuals are protected.